slickframework/docs/index.rst

 The goal was to create a PHP framework that could be used to develop web applications with agile methodologies like SCRUM or KANBAN in mind.

-Features
-""""""""
+**Features**

     - Cache management
     - Easy configuration
     - Dependency Injection container
     - Session handling
     - Form building (and rendering)
     - Simple ORM that uses PDO for data access
     - Data filters and validators
     - Uses `Twig <http://twig.sensiolabs.org/>`_ for a robust template engine
     - Behavior/test driven development (with `Codeception <http://codeception.com/>`_)
     - A a lot of interfaces for easy implementations of your own needs.

-Installation
-""""""""""""
+**Installation**

 The best way to get started with Slick framework is using composer.
 We have created a template that get you with a base web application files and directory structure.
 To start a project using our web application template run